Steps to take to retire

 - Remember that an employee's retirement date is his/her last working day (not the day after).

-- The employee may wish to attend pertinent information sessions on topics such as retirement, settlement, decumulation, etc., to learn more.
+- The employee may wish to attend the pertinent information sessions, watch a video capsule or attend one of Sun Life's Financial Wellness Webinarson topics such as retirement, settlement, decumulation, etc., to learn more.

 - The employee should familiarize themselves with the post-retirement benefits for which they may be eligible, and the services available to them (below).

-- If eligible, the employee then elects post-retirement benefits coverage and returns completed forms to HR.
+- If eligible, the employee then elects post-retirement benefits coverage.

 - You can sign up for courses in the McGill Community Lifelong Learning program within the McGill School of Continuing Studies.
 This program is a community of mature learners emphasizing peer learning through active participation.